orionfoysal/Video-Editor/readme.md

 ```

 ### Output:
-1. Output video file path
+* Show output video file path
-2. Output will be saved in .mp4 format
+* Output will be saved in .mp4 format